ADA-research/Sparkle/Examples/parallel_portfolio_quality.md

-### Example usage of Sparkle for parallel algorithm portfolio
+# Use Sparkle for a parallel algorithm portfolio with quality objective
-### The example illustrates the use of an optimisation algorithm and measures quality performance
+The example illustrates the use of an optimisation algorithm and measures quality performance

 ## Initialise the Sparkle platform